hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_instance.html.markdown

 A `ssh` block supports the following:

+* `enabled` - (Optional) Specifies whether SSH is enabled on this Machine Learning Compute Instance.
+Defaults to `true`.

 * `public_key` - (Required) Specifies the SSH rsa public key file as a string.
 Use "ssh-keygen -t rsa -b 2048" to generate your SSH key pairs.

 ## Attributes Reference